milofultz/tinybrainfans/wiki/Programming/Shell/shell.md

 Variables that are within a string and directly next to another character that is not a space need to be enclosed within a dollar sign and curly braces, e.g. `${var_name}`.

+Variables in the shell also have a variety of parameter expansions[12] that allow pattern matching, replacement, string slicing, and more.

 ## Iteration

 To iterate over a series of files, you can use a `for` loop: